DaveBenham/VenomModules/README.md

 - The mix also has controls/inputs for shape (saturation or folding), global phase, offset, and level
 - All inputs can be driven at audio rates, and nearly all can be oversampled
 - All inputs support polyphony
-- Bipolar level controls can be used as traditional VCAs, or for amplitude or ring modulation.
+- Level controls with configurable VCAs support AM and ring mod.
 - Independent controls/inputs for exponential FM and true linear through 0 FM
 - Linear FM input defaults to AC coupled, with an option for DC coupled
 - Audio rate modulation of phase provides functionality often incorrectly referred to as through 0 linear FM.